dwyl/learn-travis/README.md

 > to simply check the syntax of your .travis.yml by doing a simple "travis lint" or any other advanced operations

 The install process on the official page https://github.com/travis-ci/travis.rb#installation lacks a bit of help and details.
-Even with installing the dev package of ruby you may encountered troubles.
+Even with installing the dev package of ruby you may encounter troubles.
 But the process seems to work flawlessly with RVM (Ruby version manager), like described above: https://rvm.io/rvm/install

 Just run the following commands: